PabloJM21/Centralization-Metrics-for-P2P-Network-Databases/README.md

 #### Shannon Entropy

-Measures the distribution of a continuous quantity (e.g., crawl durations) across nodes in a network and determines if it is even or centralized.
+Shannon Entropy measures the distribution of a continuous quantity (e.g., crawl durations) across nodes in a network and determines if it is even or centralized.

 ```math